alimpfard/PICAsm/README.md

 # PICAsm
 PIC assembly; delusions of grandeur

-How one aseembly is clearly inferior by design
+How one assembly is clearly inferior by design